-But what if our path for some reason doesn't deliver what we need to get through the crisis?
-What if its teachings suddenly seem abstract and hollow in light of the very real pain and suffering we are going through?
+But what if our path for some reason doesn’t deliver what we need to get through the crisis?
+What if its teachings suddenly seem abstract and hollow in light of the seemingly very real pain and suffering we are going through?
 What if we turn within and cry out for help, and are met with the deafening silence of apparent Divine indifference?
 What if the comforting words of spiritual friends sound like irrelevant platitudes?
 We might even start questioning our spiritual path, having made the assumption that being on it would mean having fewer problems, not more.
 Or maybe we expected our spiritual advancement to carry us through any problems with greater ease.
-Whatever the form the distress may take, the result is the same: we want peace, but our path isn't delivering it.
+Whatever the form the distress may take, the result is the same: we want peace, but our path isn’t delivering it.

 At this point, all we want is peace, right?
 Well, no, actually.
 If that really were all we wanted, we would have peace.
 What we have defined as “peace,” however, is usually some specific outcome that we are convinced will bring us the peace that we seek.
 Our cry of “I want peace!” is almost certainly a cry of “I want such-and-such to happen!”
 In other words, we’re yelling at God what strings we want Him to pull on our behalf, or what His peace should look like when it finally shows up.
 This isn’t the Course’s way.
 It says, “But do not make demands, nor point the road to God by which He should appear to you” (W-pI.189.8:6).

-Whatever the form our distress takes, maybe we are also consumed with thoughts about why something is the way it is.
-We just can't understand what we did to deserve this, and we spend countless hours trying to understand God's reasoning process, to no avail whatsoever.
+Whatever the form our distress takes, we may also be consumed with thoughts about why something is the way it is.
+We just can’t understand what we did to deserve this, and we spend countless hours trying to understand God’s reasoning process, to no avail whatsoever.
 Somehow, to our minds, if we could just understand what is going on here, it would make it easier to accept and deal with.

-In all these scenarios above, the focus is about external things.
-We are worrying about situations, our future, why things are going so wrong, why God is sending us such trials, or are simply trying to deal with overwhelming pain.
+In all these scenarios above, the focus is on external things.
+We are worrying about situations, our future, why things are going so wrong, why God is sending us such trials, or we are simply trying to deal with overwhelming pain.
 I believe, though, that the challenge at this branching of the road is to ask a different type of question.
 Instead of focusing on our future, or the difficult circumstances that have befallen us, we should switch our focus and ask questions of ourselves.
 I believe we should be asking ourselves fundamental questions such as: What are my values?
 Why am I on the spiritual path, and this one in particular?
 How committed am I to my growth, as opposed to spiritual escapism?
 What am I on this path for?
-Am I on it to find a "spiritual" way of getting my ego's needs met, or am I on it to serve God?
-This is a time in which we face up to our true inner motivation, at whether this is based on seeking idols or on seeking God.
-The Song of Prayer puts it beautifully and succinctly: "In prayer you overlook your specific needs as you see them, and let them go into God's Hands.
-There they become your gifts to Him, for they tell Him that you would have no gods before Him; no Love but His" (S-1.I.4:3-4).
+Am I on it to find a “spiritual” way of getting my ego’s needs met, or am I on it to serve God?
+This is a time in which we face up to our true inner motivation, to whether we are seeking idols or seeking God.
+The Song of Prayer puts it beautifully and succinctly: “In prayer you overlook your specific needs as you see them, and let them go into God’s Hands.
+There they become your gifts to Him, for they tell Him that you would have no gods before Him; no Love but His” (S-1.I.4:3-4).

 You may well have your own form of meditation for turning deeply within that works for you.
 I am going to share my own approach here, in the hopes that some of you may find it useful.
 I am not presenting this as “the way” but merely “a way” to help with this process.